 In addition to developing technical skill proficiency, the Electro-Mechanical curriculum also incorporates competency-based applied learning that contributes to higher-order reasoning and problem-solving skills, work attitudes, general employability skills, technical skills, and occupation-specific skills.
 The Electro-Mechanical Technology Certificate program is designed for students who plan to enter the workforce immediately upon graduation.

 The curriculum is built around a strong basic core of mathematics, the sciences including chemistry and physics, and computer technology.
 Students will gain knowledge of engineering theory through engineering courses and application of theory to real world problems.
 The program will provide students hands-on experience in the design, development, implementation, and management of projects and in the communication and presentation of their ideas and project plans.
-Graduates may choose to continue learning at a four-year institution or begin in their chosen career.

-Garrett's Electro-mechanical Technology certificate builds technical skills and knowledge to prepare you for a career in any of the following fields:
+Garrett's Electro-Mechanical Technology certificate builds technical skills and knowledge to prepare you for a career in any of the following fields:

 - Electronics repair